TechnoCosmic/zero/README.md

 ```
 ### Notes
 The receiver uses a double-buffered approach.
 Because of this, the actual size of the active receive buffer is half that specified in the ```enable()``` call.
 One half of the buffer is filling with incoming data while your code is processing the data contained in the other half. ```getCurrentBuffer()``` returns a pointer to the data received since the last call to ```getCurrentBuffer()```. ***It does not return of copy of that data***.
 If there is no data available, ```getCurrentBuffer()``` will return a null pointer, and the supplied reference argument, ```numBytes```, will be set to zero (0).

+## External SPI Memory
+zero supports the use of external SPI memory ICs, namely those that are protocol-compatible with Atmel/Microchip's 23LCVxxx and 25LCVxxx memory chips.
+You can also use multiple of these devices on the same SPI bus, each with the same or different capacities.

+Using a very straightforward read/write model, you begin an asynchronous transfer between on-board SRAM and external memory, and ```wait()``` on a signal to learn when it's complete.
+See ```docs/sram.md``` for API reference.